 Ana Malnar, Paris the Other Way, Paris, France

-Gaya Lastovjak’s work has gained recognition through features in national and international publications, including Photographize Arts Culture Magazine (USA), Suboart Magazine (Portugal), Marvelous Art Magazine (UK) or Curatory Magazine (Netherlands).
-The artist’s evocative imagery has twice been selected for cover features: first for the New York-based literary and fine arts journal The Woven Tale Press, and subsequently for India’s Art Sloth Magazine.
-Beyond visual features, Lastovjak is frequently invited to discuss her creative process and the underlying philosophy of her work.
-Her insights have been shared across a diverse range of global media outlets, spanning art journals in Poland, France, Italy, the UK, and the USA, as well as international platforms such as Turkey’s Gazete Sanat World and Independent Arabia.
+The artist's work regularly appears in international publications dedicated to art and culture.
+Reproductions of her pieces have been shown in magazines such as the American Photographize Arts Culture Magazine, Portuguese Suboart, British Marvelous Art, and Dutch Curatory.
+Her works have twice been selected for cover features: for the New York-based literary and fine arts journal The Woven Tale Press, and for the Indian Art Sloth Magazine.
+Beyond visual presentation, Gaya Lastovjak is invited to share her reflections on the philosophical foundations of her art in media across Poland, France, and Italy, as well as on international platforms such as Turkey's Gazete Sanat World and Independent Arabia.

 Exhibitions & Art Fairs